 Ames real estate is some of the most expensive in Iowa, although Ames house values don't compare to the most expensive real estate in the U.S.

-Ames is a decidedly white-collar city, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ames is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Ames who work in teaching (16.52%), office and administrative support (12.45%) and sales jobs (8.16%).
+Ames is a decidedly white-collar city, with fully 86.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ames is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Ames who work in teaching (16.64%), office and administrative support (9.55%), and food service (9.18%).

 Also of interest is that Ames has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Ames in 2010 was $24,082, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $96,328 for a family of four.
+The per capita income in Ames in 2018 was $26,548, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $106,192 for a family of four.
 However, Ames contains both very wealthy and poor people as well.
-Ames also has one of the higher rates of people living in poverty in the nation, with 30.04% of its population below the federal poverty line.

 The most common language spoken in Ames is English.
 Other important languages spoken here include Chinese and Spanish.